fbpx

 Day 1 - Bangkok

-Sa-wat-dee!
-Welcome to Bangkok.
-Your adventure begins with a welcome meeting at 6 pm, where you’ll meet your trip leader and fellow travellers.
-If you arrive early, you could take a riverboat to Chinatown and explore the crowded streets, uncover the magnificent Grand Palace and the Temple of the Emerald Buddha, wander down the tourist mecca of Khao San Road, or indulge in a Thai massage.
-There is plenty to keep you occupied in this exciting city.
-After your briefing, why not head out with the group to try some of Bangkok’s famed street food – pad thai anyone?
+Sawasdee!
+Welcome to Thailand.
+Your adventure begins in Bangkok with a welcome meeting at 6 pm, where you’ll meet your trip leader and fellow travellers.
+If you arrive early, you could take a riverboat to Chinatown and explore the crowded streets, uncover the magnificent Grand Palace and the Temple of the Emerald Buddha, wander down Khao San Road or indulge in a Thai massage – there’s plenty to keep you occupied in this exciting city.
+After your meeting, why not head out with the group to try some of Bangkok’s famous street food – pad thai anyone?

 Day 2 - Siem Reap

-Prepare for a long day of travel as you cross Thailand and enter Cambodia today.
-Your leader will be on-hand to assist with the border procedures.
-When you arrive, enjoy a free evening to explore this small but bustling town.
-You may want to head to Pub Street to grab a bite to eat and sample the city’s nightlife.
-Or, maybe just rest up in preparation for tomorrow’s visit to Angkor Wat.
+Take a flight from Bangkok to Siem Reap.
+The flight is unescorted, but your Thai trip leader will get you to the airport in Bangkok and your Cambodian leader will be ready to greet you in Siem Reap.
+When you arrive, take an orientation walk with your leader and you’ll have a free evening to explore this small but bustling town.
+You might want to head to Pub Street to grab a bite to eat and get a taste of the city’s nightlife.
+Or, maybe rest up in preparation for tomorrow’s visit to Angkor Wat.

 Day 3 - Siem Reap